+Nor am I a big fan of freezing food.
+BUT I do love having fruits during offseason.
+For example how about a delicious Mango Mousse during winter.. yum yum...
 So yes my freezer usually never has frozen cakes or foods but always has frozen mangoes and strawberries.

-How to freeze Mangoes
+How to preserve mango - freeze mangoes

-- Choosing the right mangoes.
+Choosing the right mangoes

 - Some mangoes become very soft when thawed but they are still usable.
 So choose the fruit wisely.

 - Wash and wipe the mangoes you want to freeze.